curv3d/curv/docs/Language.rst

 The first 6 data types are taken from JSON, and Curv can be considered a superset of JSON.

-There are no named types or user-defined types.
+There are no type declarations or class declarations.
-All application data is represented using the 7 data types.
+All application data is represented using the 7 value types.
 For example, a geometric point or vector is a list of numbers.
 A matrix is a list of lists of numbers.
 A geometric shape is a record containing 5 fields (two booleans, two functions and a matrix).

-All values are immutable (there are no mutable objects).
-All data structures are hierarchical and finite, and therefore printable.
-Curv data structures cannot contain cycles, and thus cannot be infinite, with the exception that functions can be recursive.
-These restrictions make Curv programs easier to understand and debug.

 Program Structure
 -----------------
-Curv programs do not have side effects.
+Curv has no I/O: it is not a scripting language.
 The only goal of a Curv program is to compute a value: usually this is a geometric shape, but it can also be a library.
 (Shapes and libraries are both represented by record values.)

 Conventional programming languages are "statement languages".
 A statement is a syntactic form that either defines a named object (a definition)